-On the next edition of All This Jazz, come Saturday the 3rd at 10pm on Public Radio 89.5-1, we'll listen back to a mighty fine show that we first aired about a year ago (on 26 November 2011).
+On the next edition of All This Jazz, which begins at 10pm Central on Saturday the 24th on Public Radio 89.5-1, we'll listen back to a mighty fine show that we first aired about a year ago (on 26 November 2011).

 Composer Max Richter has done a brave thing for any artist in any medium: He's messed with a classic, specifically, Vivaldi's four violin concertos known as The Four Seasons.
 He has a new album simply titled Recomposed by Max Richter: Vivaldi, The Four Seasons.

 Richter says that as a child, he loved The Four Seasons.
 But as he grew older, that passion faded.

 Roots music band The Trishas make their first appearance on Mountain Stage, recorded live at West Virginia University in Morgantown.
 Although none of the women in The Trishas are actually named Trisha, each of them sings, plays and writes her own music.

 Originally published on Thu November 29, 2012 12:29 pm

 In the New York Times this week, Anthony Tommasini has a series in both print and video about those microcosmic musical moments like "a fleeting passage, a short series of chords, some unexpected shift in a melodic line — when something occurs that just grabs us."
 What links these diverse bits from Chopin to Puccini to Mahler together?